James Woolsey

-Robert James Woolsey Jr. (born September 21, 1941) is an American political appointee who has served in various senior positions.
+Robert James Woolsey Jr. (born September 21, 1941) is an American lawyer who has served in various senior positions.
 He headed the Central Intelligence Agency as Director of Central Intelligence from February 5, 1993, until January 10, 1995.
 He held a variety of government positions in the 1970s and 1980s, including as United States Under Secretary of the Navy from 1977 to 1979, and was involved in treaty negotiations with the Soviet Union for five years in the 1980s.
 His career also included time as a professional lawyer, venture capitalist and investor in the private sector.

-Early life
+Early life and education

-Woolsey was born in Tulsa, Oklahoma, the son of Clyde (Kirby) and Robert James Woolsey, Sr. He graduated from Tulsa's Tulsa Central High School.
-In 1963, he received his BA from Stanford University (Phi Beta Kappa), and in 1965 his MA from University of Oxford, where he was a Rhodes Scholar, and an LLB from Yale Law School in 1968.
+Woolsey was born in Tulsa, Oklahoma, the son of Clyde (Kirby) and Robert James Woolsey Sr. He graduated from Tulsa's Tulsa Central High School.
+In 1963, he received his Bachelor of Arts from Stanford University with high honors and membership in Phi Beta Kappa, then was awarded a Rhodes Scholarship to study in England at the University of Oxford, where (in accordance with common practice for Rhodes Scholars at the time) he studied for and earned a second Bachelor of Arts degree, graduating 1965.
+In 1968, he received his Bachelor of Laws from Yale Law School.

 Career

 Woolsey has held important positions in both Democratic and Republican administrations.
 His influence has been felt during the administrations of Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton.
-He has also worked at the Shea & Gardner law firm, as Associate (1973–77) and partner (1979–89, 1991–93).
+He has also worked at the Shea & Gardner law firm, as Associate (1973–1977) and partner (1979–1989, 1991–1993).

 Woolsey has served in the U.S. government as: